Hosseinghorbani0/Smart-Coach/README.md

 ## Introduction

 ### Purpose
 A comprehensive real-time exercise analysis system that utilizes computer vision and machine learning for accurate form detection and coaching.
-Developed specifically for IUCAP competitions, this system provides frame-by-frame analysis of exercise movements with precise feedback mechanisms.
+Developed specifically for AIO CUP competitions, this system provides frame-by-frame analysis of exercise movements with precise feedback mechanisms.

 ### Background
 Traditional exercise form analysis relies heavily on human observation.
 This system automates this process using advanced pose estimation and movement pattern recognition, providing consistent and accurate feedback in real-time.